 To Ensure a Desirable Outcome

 Divorces are often seamless especially when money and children are not an issue.
 However, if they are, everyone will try their best to get what they want.
-An excellent lawyer can help ease your burden by championing your needs.
+An excellent divorce lawyer can help ease your burden by championing your needs.

 He will come up with strategies to ensure that the rulings are not only made for the good of your children but also you.
-You may not be in a position to explain yourself well in court, and that is why you need a lawyer.
+You may not be in a position to explain yourself well in court, and that is why you need a divorce lawyer.
 He is present to speak on your behalf, so you get what you desire.

 Giving Advice and Direction